Family Day is a statutory holiday in mid-February. It’s a busy time to visit Whistler as the resort offers special deals and events in normal years.

 Whistler on the BC Family Day Weekend

-In 2021 Family Day happened on February 15th.
+In 2023 Family Day happens on February 20th.
 The provincial statutory holiday takes place each year on the third Monday in February.

 Below are some of the special discounts and activities available for folk of all ages in Whistler on Family Day most years.